TYPO3-Solr/nutch-typo3-cms/README.md

 -topN N determines the maximum number of pages that will be retrieved at each level up to the depth.

 Also, for more parameters see http://wiki.apache.org/nutch/bin/nutch_crawl

+## Nutch 1.8

+Use the following command to run Nutch 1.8:

+`bin/crawl <seedDir> <crawlID> <solrURL> <numberOfRounds>`

+Example: bin/crawl urls testcrawl http://localhost:8080/solr/core_en 2

+The place holders must be replaced by values fitting your environment of course.

+The use of `bin/nutch crawl` is deprecated since Nutch 1.7

 # Development